ValeWeber2/anthill/README.md

 ![Title Screen](/extra/anthill_main.jpg)

 ## Features
-Explore an endless amount of rooms full of monsters and loot.
+Explore an endless amount of rooms full of monsters and loot
-- Procedurally generated dungeon levels
+- Procedurally generated dungeon levels with infinite possibilities
 - Handcrafted dungeon levels for a bit of extra challenge
 - Exploration mechanics like Fog of War and Line of Sight
 - Turn-based action and combat system